PoisotLab/ms_straight_lines/manuscript.md

 they cannot be used for prediction while remaining within the bounds set by ecological principles.
 In short, while they can describe the *data* adequately, they are fundamentally unable to represent the mechanisms through which these data emerged.
 This has two causes.
-First, models that are variations of $\hat L
+First, models that are variations of $L
-\approx b\times S^a$ have no constraints --  with the exception of the "constant connectance" model, in which $L_{CC}$ has a maximum value of $S^2$.
+\approx b\times S^a$ have no constraints --  with the exception of the "constant connectance" model, in which $L_{\textsc{cc}}$ has a maximum value of $S^2$.
 However, we know that the number of interactions within a food web is both lower and upper bounded [@Mart92; @PoisGrav14]: there can be no more than $S^2$ links, and there can be no fewer than $S-1$ links.
 This minimum of $S-1$ represents communities where all species interact and at least some of the organisms are heterotrophs [@Mart92].
 Numerous simple foodwebs could have this minimal number of links -- for example, a linear food chain wherein each trophic level consists of a single species, each of which consumes only the species below it; or a grazing herbivore which feeds on every plant in a field.
 Thus interaction number is constrained by ecological principles to be between $S^2$ and $S-1$, something which no present model includes.
 Secondly, accurate predictions of $L$ from $S$ are often difficult because of how parameters are estimated.
 This is usually done using a Gaussian likelihood for $L$, often after log transformation or both